Ketogenic Diet 101: A Beginner's Guide

 - People with a disordered eating history: As previously mentioned, the keto diet is extreme, and any type of diet that severely restricts or limits foods may perpetuate disordered eating thoughts.

 - Bariatric or gastrointestinal surgery patients: Patients with limited digestive capacities should avoid the keto diet, since fat is particularly difficult for the body to digest.

 Keep Reading: Paleo Dieting for Kids: Is It Safe?

 Featured Recipe: Garlic Mashed Cauliflower

 From the early understanding of the keto research and literature, it looks like we're just scratching the surface understanding some of the potential therapeutic roles of the keto diet.
 While it's unclear if it's any better or worse than any other diet for weight loss, the reality is that there is no one-size-fits-all model for diets.
 This doesn't even consider that weight-loss diets, in general, don't really work.
 While researchers can't agree on a specific statistic, it's commonly accepted that the vast majority of dieters will regain the weight lost (and often pack on extra pounds, as well).
 The long-term outcome of the keto diet is likely to be no different, especially given how challenging and restrictive it is to maintain.

 Our advice?
 If you like carbs, don't swear them off entirely.
-Rather, find ways to choose the most satiating versions of them to fuel you.
+Choose healthy carbohydrates more often and ways to choose the most satiating versions of them to fuel you.
 And if you want to give keto a try, get in touch with a registered dietitian to help you work through the diet correctly and in a healthy manner.